DFE-Digital/ddt-job-descriptions/README.md

 ### Profession overview

-This is displated on the overview page for each profession.
+This is displated on the overview page for each profession group (the group is the parent of the roles)

 When creating markdown files, you'll use the slugs to name files.